kylehotchkiss/couchdb-simple/readme.md

-# Couchdb-simple
+# couchdb-simple
 This is my first node module, use with caution.
 I will be integrating this into my own projects, so it will be battle-tested with time.
 I have used this database code for personal projects for several months and it's pretty bulletproof, IMO.

-This takes care of crap like revisions and stuff like that.
-But doesn't abstract things too much.
+This takes care of revisions and annoyances in the background to help speed you up.
+But it doesn't abstract things too much.
 You're really just throwing around JS objects.
-Make sure you standardize your database code and your interfaces to make sure you aren' onion-skinning your data, nor losing records.
+Make sure you standardize your database code and your interfaces to make sure you aren't onion-skinning your data, nor losing records.

-This works nicely with local CouchDB instances or a wonderful service called [Cloudant](http://cloudant.com) that I love very much.
+This works nicely with local [CouchDB](http://couchdb.apache.org/) instances or a wonderful service called [Cloudant](http://cloudant.com) that I love very much.

 ## Getting Started

-1) `npm install couchdb-simple`
-2) In your code:
+    npm install couchdb-simple

+## Usage

+## Initialization
+For localhostin' your CouchDB server:

     var couchdb = require("couchdb-simple");
+    var database = new couchdb();

+For Cloudant, and other hosted solutions:

+    var couchdb = require("couchdb-simple");
     var database = new couchdb(COUCHDB_HOSTNAME, COUCHDB_PORT, COUCHDB_USERNAME, COUCHDB_PASSWORD);

-3) Use per the function docs below

-## Usage

 ### Reading from the database
 You can read a list of entries: